 Promotion: another term for a contest, giveaway, or sweepstakes.

-Publish Changes: a button that appears at the top of the Campaign Builder that appears any time you have changes to a published Campaign.
-The changes you made will not be reflected on the live Campaign until you click the Publish Changes.
+Publish Changes: a button that appears at the top of the Campaign Builder that appears any time you have changes to a published campaign.
+The changes you made will not be reflected on the live campaign until you click the Publish Changes button.

 Sweepstakes: another term for a contest, giveaway, or promotion.

 Tag: a method of organizing content for easy access later.
 Tagging is available throughout ShortStack for content including campaigns, media, forms, and more.
 It is commonly used to separate one client's content from another's.

 Teams: also called ShortStack for Teams; ShortStack's collaboration feature that allows you to work with coworkers, employees, or even clients to create and manage campaigns and other assets.

 Template: a pre-designed campaign with widgets and some settings already in place.
 Aside from your customization and branding, most Templates usually require minimal work, making them a great way for new users to get a campaign up-and-running quickly.

 Template Gallery: all the Templates you have access to; this includes the over 70 ShortStack-designed templates, and any templates you have created from campaigns you've built.

 Templates: also called My Templates or the Templates Manager; where you manage the Templates you created from campaigns, and any custom themes and code snippets you have saved.

 Test Mode: a visibility setting in the Preview Control Panel.
 Turn Test Mode on to interact with the campaign the way a visitor would.